Table of Contents

 The oral preparation phase

-serves to break down and insalivate the bolus – performed voluntarily
+This phase serves to break down and coat the bolus with saliva and is performed voluntarily.

 The oral transportation phase

-includes closing of the lips and jaws, as well as the beginning of lifting of the velum to the nasopharynx – voluntarily triggered, reflexive process
+This phase includes the closing of the lips and jaws as well as the beginning of the lifting of the velum to the nasopharynx.
+It is a voluntarily triggered and reflexive process.

 The pharyngeal phase

-begins when the bolus has passed through the pharyngeal isthmus, and describes the transportation of the bolus through the pharynx while protecting the airways by lifting the glottis against the epiglottis; this phase is reflexive (swallow reflex)
+The pharyngeal phase begins when the bolus has passed through the pharyngeal isthmus and describes the transportation of the bolus through the pharynx while protecting the airways by lifting the glottis against the epiglottis; this phase is reflexive (swallow reflex).

 The esophageal phase

-describes the transportation of the bolus through the esophagus into the stomach – reflexively controlled
+This phase describes the transportation of the bolus through the esophagus into the stomach; this phase is reflexive.

-The broken down, insalivated bolus is passed over the tongue toward the pharynx.
-If the bolus makes contact with the base of the tongue or the back of the throat, afferents in the n. glossopharyngeus and the n. vagus lead the mechanical stimulation to the deglutition centre in the medulla oblongata—the pharyngeal muscles are subsequently activated.
+The broken-down, saliva-coated bolus is passed over the tongue toward the pharynx.
+If the bolus makes contact with the base of the tongue or the back of the throat, afferents in the glossopharyngeal and vagus nerve cause the stimulation of the deglutition center in the medulla oblongata—the pharyngeal muscles are subsequently activated.

 Closing of the upper airways

-The closing of the upper airways when swallowing is ensured by the so-called Passavant’s bar.
-The m. constrictor pharyngeus sup. contracts, thereby affecting a bulge-like swelling of the lateral and back epipharyngeal wall.
-Together with the backward motion of the velum, the bulge seals the nasopharynx while swallowing.
+The closing of the upper airways when swallowing is ensured by Passavant’s bar.
+The superior pharyngeal constrictor muscle contracts and produces a bulge-like swelling of the lateral and posterior epipharyngeal wall.
+Together with the backward motion of the velum, the bulge seals the nasopharynx during swallowing.

-If the velum is paralysed, as may be the case with diphtheria, this closing mechanism becomes insufficient, and food and fluids may enter the nose.
+If the velum is paralyzed, as may be the case in diphtheria, this closing mechanism becomes insufficient, and food and fluids may enter the nose.
 Fortunately, because of vaccines, diphtheria has nearly been eradicated.

 Closing of the lower airways

-Closure of the vocal folds and epiglottis, the tightening of the base of the mouth and a larynx elevation – meaning that the larynx is lifted upward – causing a closure of the lower airways.
+The vocal folds and epiglottis close, the base of the mouth tightens, and the larynx is lifted upward causing a closure of the lower airways.

-If the airways are secured, the upper esophageal sphincter opens via the n. vagus, and primary esophageal peristalsis is initiated.
+If the airways are secured, the upper esophageal sphincter opens by way of the vagus nerve, and primary esophageal peristalsis is initiated.

-The mid- and lower pharyngeal constrictor muscles contract, thereby moving the bolus to the esophagus.
-After the food has entered the esophagus, the UOS closes and the airways reopen.
+The mid and lower pharyngeal constrictor muscles contract, moving the bolus to the esophagus.
+After the bolus has entered the esophagus, the upper esophageal sphincter closes, and the airways reopen.

-The bolus now “slides” downward toward the stomach because of gravity, as well as the peristaltic motions of the esophageal muscles.
+The bolus then “slides” downward toward the stomach because of gravity and the peristaltic motions of the esophageal muscles.

-Primary esophageal peristalsis describes contractive waves of the esophageal muscles toward the LOS.
+Primary esophageal peristalsis describes the contractive waves of the esophageal muscles toward the lower esophageal sphincter.

 Secondary esophageal peristalsis is caused by the stretching of the esophageal wall induced by the bolus.

-The LOS must relax for the bolus to enter the stomach, which occurs reflexively via the plexus myentericus.
+The lower esophageal sphincter must relax for a bolus to enter the stomach which occurs reflexively under the control of the myenteric plexus.

 - GIP (gastric inhibitory peptide)